 According to a recent Tufts University study, there is a 30% spike in the solid waste stream at most universities every April and May, when students are preparing to leave campus.
 To address this wasteful (and costly) issue, Housing and Residence Life at UNC Asheville has partnered with several non-profit and local organizations to collect furniture, clothes, shoes, bedding, backpacks, non-perishable food and other reusable items.
 During the 2018 move-out, Goodwill received over 13,000 lbs of reusable items from UNC Asheville.

 Each spring since 2012, UNC Asheville has been participating in the 8-week long contest.
-In the 2014 competition, UNC Asheville placed 166 out of 332 colleges and universities.
-In 2017 UNC Asheville ranked 11 out of 190 schools and was the highest ranked school in the state with a waste diversion rate of over 68%!
+In 2017 UNC Asheville ranked 11 out of 190 schools and was the highest ranked school in the state with a waste diversion rate of over 68%.
+In 2024, UNC Asheville placed 21st out of 97 participants.
+This amounted to 14 recycled pounds per person and the highest ranking in the Carolinas!